-The reported numbers tease at Musgrave’s upside, but the tape is what confirms it.
-At 6’6″, 250 pounds, Musgrave is a tall, lean athlete with excellent length, and his explosive component is arguably elite.
+The numbers tease at Musgrave’s upside, but the tape is what confirms it.
+At 6’6″, 253 pounds, Musgrave is a tall, lean tight end prospect with solid length, and his explosive component is arguably elite.

 Musgrave is an extremely explosive long-striding athlete who accelerates with excellent quickness in open space.
 He shows off high-end accelerative capacity when attacking zones downfield and can get upfield quickly and stress coverages when opening his strides.

-Beyond that, he’s able to gear up along slanted paths with curvilinear acceleration, attacking space at acute angles, and he flashes superb initial burst as well.
+Beyond that, Musgrave is able to gear up along slanted paths with curvilinear acceleration, attacking space at acute angles, and he flashes superb initial burst as well.

 With Musgrave’s long-strider mold also comes near-elite downfield speed for the tight end position.
 The Oregon State TE has the long speed to stress defenses vertically and attack open seams.
 In a more impressive lens, he’s proven he has the speed to stack safeties when he has a runway.
 He can get past deep coverage and convert on big plays — something not many tight ends can do.

-Musgrave is more of a linear athlete, whose 60-yard speed is better than his 40-yard speed, but he does have good functional agility for his size.
+Musgrave is more of a linear athlete, whose 60-yard speed is better than his 40-yard speed, but he does have good functional agility for his size, nonetheless.
 He flashes amped-up movement and corrective twitch and can supplement direction changes with urgency.

 Elastic athleticism is one of Musgrave’s defining traits, and it’s something teams will be able to build around.
-But as an added bonus, the Oregon State TE also brings phenomenal catching instincts and hands to the fold.
+But as an added bonus, the Oregon State TE also shows flashes of superb catching instincts to the fold.
 Musgrave instinctively elevates and extends beyond his frame for high-difficulty passes and is very smooth on adjustments in stride upfield.

-In the intermediate range and the deep third, Musgrave tracks the ball very well and flashes an excellent sense of timing at the catch point.
+In the intermediate range and the deep third, Musgrave tracks the ball with proficiency, and flashes an excellent sense of timing at the catch point.
 He’s a very natural contortionist who can make high-difficulty adjustments with impressive comfort, and he instinctively protects the ball with his frame upon nearing the ground.

-When in position, Musgrave boasts extremely consistent hand technique.
-He routinely snares passes away from his frame with solid technique, though he can be more consistent.
-Additionally, he quickly gathers while transitioning to the RAC phase.
-He proactively catches the ball away from his frame, securing with the diamond hand technique, and he has the hand/eye coordination to naturally guide passes in downfield while sustaining strides.
+When in position, Musgrave has shown he can snare passes away from his frame with solid technique, though he can be more consistent.
+Additionally, he quickly gathers while transitioning to the RAC phase, and he has the hand/eye coordination to naturally guide passes in downfield while sustaining strides.
 Musgrave works best when he has more time and space to track the ball.